FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 value, i.e. the number of sales, is a non-negative integer we could assume a [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) and consequently perform a [Poisson regression](https://en.wikipedia.org/wiki/Poisson_regression) in a hierarchical way.
 This would be kind of okay if we were only interested in a point estimation and thus would not care about the variance of the predictive posterior distribution.
-The Poisson distribution only has one parameter $\lambda$ that allows you to define the mean $\mu$ and the variance $\sigma^2$ then just equals the mean as there is no way to adjust the variance independently.
+The Poisson distribution only has one parameter $\lambda$ that allows you to define the mean $\mu$ while the variance $\sigma^2$ then just equals the mean as there is no way to adjust the variance independently.
-In many practical use-cases, there is [overdispersion](https://en.wikipedia.org/wiki/Overdispersion), meaning that the variance is larger than the mean and thus a so called *dispersion parameter* $r\in(0,\infty)$ is introduced for instance in the [negative binomial distribution](https://en.wikipedia.org/wiki/Negative_binomial_distribution), i.e.
+In many practical use-cases, there is [overdispersion](https://en.wikipedia.org/wiki/Overdispersion) though, meaning that the variance is larger than the mean and we have to make up for it.
+We can define a so called *dispersion parameter* $r\in(0,\infty)$ by reparametrization in the [negative binomial distribution](https://en.wikipedia.org/wiki/Negative_binomial_distribution), i.e.

 $$\mathrm{NB}(y;\mu,r) = \frac{\Gamma(r+y)}{y!\cdot\Gamma(r)}\cdot\left(\frac{r}{r+\mu}\right)^r\cdot\left(\frac{\mu}{r+\mu}\right)^y,$$